-3D printing may seem like new technology, when in fact, it has been used by manufacturers for a long time.
-Over the past 30 years, it has made huge strides towards self-improvement to become more available and mainstream.
-Numerous 3D printing services are continuously coming out of the woodwork every year, and 3D rapid prototyping services are constantly helping companies thrive.
+3D printing may seem like new technology, but it has been used by manufacturers for a long time.
+During the last 30 years, it has made huge strides to become more available and mainstream.
+Numerous 3D printing services come out of the woodwork every year, and 3D rapid prototyping services are helping companies thrive.
 In fact, 3D printing applications have facilitated advancements in the fields of medicine, retail, and design.

 3D Printing in the Retail Industry

 With 3D technology becoming more readily available and affordable, the retail industry is seeing a surge of usefulness to develop effective marketing, promotions, and advertising.
 Retailers are constantly searching for innovative ways to market their stores and new products to the public.
 3D rapid prototyping services provide the perfect platform to demonstrate potential customers how new products are made as well as how they work.
 It also affords companies the ability to prototype large retail fixtures and structures cost effectively and more quickly, whereas in past large prototypes were constructed out of the final materials that would be used.
 Employees of large companies can now easily finance demonstrations of their inventive ideas to improve sales within their companies by utilizing 3D printing services to enhance their presentations.